 -

-Reduces Muscle Pain and Inflammations – Omega-3 helps reduce muscle soreness after intense training and supports faster recovery.
+Reduces Muscle Soreness and Inflammation – Omega-3 helps reduce muscle soreness after intense training and supports faster recovery.

 -